-- Students placed on probation are notified by email from Admissions and Records after each semester.
-This is also posted on their permanent record.
+- Students placed on probation are notified of their Academic Standing by an Admissions and Records email after each semester.
+Academic standing is also posted on their permanent record.

-- A student on academic or progress probation for three consecutive semesters may be subject to dismissal.
+- A student on academic or progress probation for two (2) consecutive semesters may be subject to dismissal from the college.